ines/course-starter-python/docs/index.md

 ```
 - Your question text will live in the `<exercise>`.
 - You can then specify the solution options that correspond to this question using `<choice>`.
 - Each option will live in `<opt>`.
-If you want to specify a solution option as correct you can give it an argument `correct="true"` otherwise if it's wrong, no argument is needed.   ***🔆You can have multiple right answers in a question***
+If you want to specify a solution option as correct you can give it an argument `correct="true"` otherwise if it's wrong, no argument is needed.   ***🔆You can have multiple right answers in a question.***

 ***⚠️ Warning: You must have padding (empty lines) above and below your question text as well as your answer feedback text as shown above.***